SamBall999/CapeTown-AirBnB-PricePrediction/README.md

 To what extent do spatial features play a significiant role in influencing the price of an AirBnB listing and can novel spatial features significantly boost performance?

+## Novel Spatial Features

+- Neighbourhood Demographics
+- Supply and Demand
+- Geocoding

 ## Results

+### 1. Most influential features
+Through analysis of the continuous, categorical and textual features present in the dataset, it was concluded that accommodation characteristics such as number of guests, bathrooms and bedrooms have the greatest impact on price.
+As an overall feature group, continuous features exhibit the most predictive power.

+However a more notable result is the ability of the categorical and textual features to provide significant value as meaning has to be extracted from the data through chosen techniques.
+This substantial performance highlights the value of textual processing techniques such as _term frequency inverse document frequency (tf-idf )_ and _Truncated Single Value Decomposition_ when extracting useful features from raw text.

+### 2. Optimal model
+The results exhibited a clear indication in favour of Ensemble methods such as XGBoost, GradBoost and Random Forest.
+Moreover, the superior performance of Boost methods over the neural network in particular suggests that Boost algorithms are better able to perform on smaller or limited datasets.
+Therefore a key conclusion is that Boost methods are more suitable for complex price prediction with modest datasets.

+### 3. Spatial attributes
+Spatial features were found to have a significant impact on predictive importance, with _longitude_ playing the central role.
+However, a limitation of the analysis was the relatively low number of spatial features generated in comparison to other feature groups.

 ## Report
 <a href="AirBnB Price Prediction Report.pdf">